-I recently read another food blog where the blogger recommended using hot tap water to make her simple syrups.
+I recently read another food blog where the blogger recommended using hot tap water to make a simple syrup for cocktails.
 Wait, I thought.
 Didn’t she know you’re not supposed to use hot tap water for cooking or drinking?

 This started me thinking.
-I know emergency room physicians who won’t own a trampoline.
+I know emergency room physicians who won’t own trampolines.
 As an infectious disease doctor, I avoid bats, and I won’t eat sprouts.

 So I asked a group of physicians to share their top food and kitchen-related concerns.
 This list we came up with doesn’t include all of the hazards in the kitchen.
 But I’ll bet that you don’t know them all.